thedynamiclinker/ld/business/The Internet.md

 We plan to allocate part of the menu to explain how the concept of an "Online Forum, but in person" works.

 To illustrate, imagine a first time customer walks around the establishment, and they see people at tables eating or drinking.
-As they pass the different tables, they see the following posts, one per table, on a small TV adjoining each one.
+As they pass the different tables, they see the following posts, one per table, on small (20"-30") TVs attached to the wall above each table.

 The first table's TV might say: